JGarnica22/PSlab/ATACseq_analysis/README.md

 # Script
-Use `DiffBind_ChIPseeker.R` script to run all these steps combining DiffBind and ChIPseeker, obtaining the annotated differentially bound peaks and a comprehensive group of graphs visualazing the peaks dataset characteristics from each sample and from differentially bound peaks.
+Use `DiffBind_ChIPseeker.R` script to run all these steps combining DiffBind and ChIPseeker, obtaining the annotated differentially bound peaks and a comprehensive group of graphs visualazing the peaks dataset characteristics from each sample and from differentially bound peaks, which will be exported in pdf files.